 While it is too early to assess the full effects of the current policy, evidence has demonstrated that the expanded GGR has proven to be harmful to the health and well-being of women, young people, and marginalized communities.
-Specifically, the policy creates funding gaps that cause fragmentation of health services; an environment of distrust of providers among those in need of reproductive health services; confusion among organizations about what services can be provided; and even setbacks in human rights.15
+Specifically, the policy creates funding gaps that cause fragmentation of health services; an environment of distrust of providers among those in need of reproductive health services; confusion among organizations about what services can be provided; and even setbacks in human rights.

 Studies on the effects of the GGR under other administrations have found evidence suggesting that the policy is associated with an increase in abortion rates in sub-Saharan Africa.
 A report published in The Lancet found that when the Mexico City Policy was in effect from 2001-2008, abortion rates rose by 4.8 abortions per 10,000 women among women in countries highly exposed to the policy.
 A reduction of 3.15 percent in use of modern contraception has been reported among women in countries exposed to the GGR, and an increase in pregnancies of 3.2 percent during the time of the enacted policy.
-It is estimated that around 7 million women are admitted to the hospital every year in low-income countries as a result of an unsafe abortion.
+18 It is estimated that around 7 million women are admitted to the hospital every year in low-income countries as a result of an unsafe abortion.
 The World Health Organization (WHO) reports that almost every abortion death and disability could be prevented through sexuality education; use of effective contraception; provision of safe, legal abortion services; and timely care for complications.
-As there are 214 million women of reproductive age in developing countries who want to avoid pregnancy but are not using a method of modern contraception, concerns regarding a potential rise in the number of unsafe abortions are well-founded.
+19 As there are 214 million women of reproductive age in developing countries who want to avoid pregnancy but are not using a method of modern contraception, 20 concerns regarding a potential rise in the number of unsafe abortions are well-founded.
+The Trump/ Pence administration concluded in an August 2020 report that the majority of foreign organizations agreed to the new requirements, leaving people all around the world with limited access to life-saving and essential reproductive health services.